Seabees Supporting Seabees: The Memorial

 In 1979, SMA was re-incorporated as the Seabee Memorial Scholarship Association (SMSA).
 Today, the Board of Directors is composed of retired, reserve, and active duty officers and Seabees and the National Commander of the Seabee Veterans of America.
 The Scholarship Selection Committee consists of a cross section of officer and enlisted Seabees and volunteers.
 This board meets annually in May to review applications and select scholarship recipients for the upcoming school year.

-Since 1972, through the generosity of its supporters, SMSA has provided scholarships to over 900 children and grandchildren of Seabees and CEC Officers seeking a college education.
-Over the years, SMSA has increased the value of each scholarship from $600 to $3,500, and the number of students with SMSA scholarships in any year has grown from 6 to over 80.
-The SMSA desires to double the scholarship award amount in order to keep up with the rising costs of a college education, and to increase the number of students receiving scholarships.
+Since 1972, through the generosity of its supporters, SMSA has provided scholarships to over 1200 children and grandchildren of Seabees and CEC Officers seeking a college education.
+Over the years, SMSA has increased the value of each scholarship from $600 to as much as $5,200, and the number of students with SMSA scholarships in any year has grown from 6 to over 160.

 The Seabee Memorial depicts Seabee missions between 1942 and 1970.
 Inscriptions on the Memorial proudly proclaim “SEABEES CAN DO”, “With willing hearts and skillful hands, the difficult we do at once.
 The impossible takes a bit longer! “ and “With compassion for others, we build, we fight for peace with freedom.”